 Both the requesting agency and the servicing agency have important roles in ensuring the success of any acquisition.
-Communication and coordination are of particular importance for interagency acquisitions and both agencies must accomplish their duties and responsibilities with the best interests of the government and the taxpayers in mind.
+Communication and coordination are of particular importance for interagency acquisitions and both agencies must perform their duties and responsibilities with the best interests of the government and the taxpayers in mind.
 A thoughtful and comprehensive approach to development of the terms and conditions of the interagency agreement for assisted acquisition will ensure that the subsequent acquisition process is successful.
-The Subsections 3.5.1 through 3.5.4 addresses duties and responsibilities for executing interagency acquisitions, including requirements specific to DOC.
+The Subsections 3.4.1 through 3.4.4 addresses duties and responsibilities for executing interagency acquisitions, including requirements specific to the Department of Commerce.
 Additional information can be found in the Office of Federal Procurement Policy Memorandum dated June 6, 2008.
-Operating units may use the format contained in the model agreement of the OFPP Memorandum.
-Alternate formats may be used as long as the required information is included.

-3.5.1 Acquisition Planning
+3.4.1 Acquisition Planning